 Sleep problems can affect anyone

-Job loss or complete overwork, physical impairments due to working from home, which is often not ergonomically suitable, and the additional burden of permanent childcare while still having to work, and so much more: 2020 and 2021 have put the body and soul of many people in an absolutely exceptional situation.
+Since the start of the coronavirus crisis, many people have been worrying more and more and lying awake at night brooding.
+Fears about their own health, losing their job or being completely overworked, physical impairments due to working from home, which is often not ergonomically suitable, and the additional burden of permanent childcare while still having to work, and so much more.
+2020 and 2021 have sent body and soul into an absolutely exceptional situation for many people.

 To give you a little more insight into the topic of sleep, we interviewed sleep coach Christoph von der Malsburg.
 And following the interview, we've put together three new exercises to complement our first article on sleep and acupressure.

 Sleep coach and entrepreneur Christoph von der Malsburg has been working intensively on the topic of sleep and how it affects our everyday lives for many years.
 He provides support on the topic of sleep, coaches athletes, gives workshops and speaks at events.
-I Photo: Anna Siggelkow

 Dear Christoph, could you briefly tell our readers who you are and why the topic of sleep is so close to your heart?

 Sleep has become a huge topic.
-The work with sleep is challenging and very multifaceted.
+Working with sleep is challenging and very multifaceted.
 Everyone lives differently, eats differently, feels differently and sleeps differently.
 In addition, sleep is far from being fully understood, so there are still many developments and new topics.
 All of this makes my work very exciting, varied, challenging and sometimes emotional - I like this mix.

-What experiences have you had yourself with the ShaktiMat?
+What experiences have you had with the Shakti Mat?

-I have used the ShaktiMat every day for 3 months now and it is pure relaxation.
+I have been using the Shakti Mat every day for 3 months now and it is pure relaxation.
 The blood circulation gives me a very pleasant feeling, also emotionally.
-I drift off and am in a completely different mode for 20 minutes.
-This is important, especially when we think about sleep at night.
-When I get on my mat in the morning, it gives me a boost of energy for the day.
-A good day leads into a good night.
-The mat can contribute a lot to that.
+I drift away and am in a completely different mode for 20 minutes.
+That's important, especially when we think about sleep at night.
+When I get up on the mat in the morning, it gives me a boost of energy for the day.
+A good day leads to a good night.
+The mat can contribute a lot to this.

 And my neck pain has also gone in the meantime.
 Of course, I'm totally happy about that.

-How do you think the ShaktiMat can positively influence sleep and which exercises do you find particularly helpful?
+In your opinion, how can the Shakti Mat positively influence sleep and which exercises do you find particularly helpful?

-Do you have any tips for people who would like to try the ShaktiMat for better sleep, but are still held back by fears of touching the tips?
+Do you have any tips for anyone who wants to try the Shakti Mat for better sleep but is still held back by the thought of the tips?

 How do you recommend using the mat to prepare for sleep after a long day?
 Do you have any specific examples from your daily work?

-For people who are often exposed to heavy stress - athletes, mothers, workers - the mat is really helpful.
-Because the mat has such a noticeable and extensive influence on many physical and psychological aspects, the ShaktiMat is a simple and very effective means to relax.
-Especially at lunchtime during the power nap, the mat can support very well.
-It increases the recovery even more.
-That is at least my experience.
+Christoph: The mat is really helpful for people who are often exposed to a lot of stress - athletes, mothers, employees.
+As the mat has such a noticeable and extensive influence on many physical and mental aspects, the Shakti Mat is a simple and very effective way to relax.

 If you are physically challenged, then I would definitely schedule the mat in the early evening.
 The additional blood circulation promotes regeneration.
 A calm and relaxed body sleeps much better.
 I would use the mat with some distance to go to sleep, because I would basically shut down all stimuli before falling asleep.
 But that's probably up to everyone, since the calming effect is also sleep-promoting.